giovannilucente/forward_dynamics_model/README.md

                    Topic: /vehicle/odometry | Type: nav_msgs/Odometry | Count: 30000 | Serialization Format: cdr
 ```
 The repository works if there are these type of messages inside the rosbag file.
+The generated trajectory is based on a realistic dynamic bicycle model, with front and rear slip angles, non linear lateral forces, longitudinal dynamics that considers also drag and rolling forces.

 ### 4. Extract a CSV from the ROS2 rosbag
 To generate a corresponding CSV file run: